Back to Top

 April 22nd from 5 – 7:00 p.m. on the Greenhouse Deck (Monroe Hall 7th floor)

-Join ENVA and three Loyola bands as they perform live for the kickoff of Earth Week!
+Join ENVA and three Loyola bands as they perform live in the Azby Greenhouse to close out Earth Week!
 The performances will also be streamed live to the Sustainability Fair in Palm Court and on the Loyola Environment YouTube Channel.
+Attendees can also enjoy a free tour of the Greenhouse facility.
+This is the only time the Greenhouse is completely open to the Loyola community, so don’t miss this exciting opportunity to explore it.

 Check out last year's performances here!